techidaily/site-ai-voice-clone/source/_posts/2024-approved-youtube-live-selling-boost-your-sales-with-these-tips.md

 4. **Video Encoding Enhancement:** Artificial intelligence helps platforms improve the way videos are encoded.
 Rather than processing a file with the same settings, AI reads the video frames and adjusts the settings for maximum compression.
 As a result, you get better image quality at a lower cost related to data storage and transfer.
 5. **Improve Watching Experience:** AI automatically detects credits and allows viewers to skip them to avoid interrupting the watching experience.
 For instance, the American streaming service Plex relies on a machine-learning algorithm to analyze videos and find the start of the credits sequence.
 It instructs the frontend viewer by displaying a “Skip Credits” button when the viewer reaches that point.

-## Part 2: AI-Powered Algorithm by[Virbo Live](https://virbo.wondershare.com/virbo-live.html) : Redefining Streaming Experience
+## Part 2: AI-Powered Algorithm by Virbo Live

  The transformational influence of AI in the video streaming industry is phenomenal.
 Service providers can use AI-driven technology to unleash new workflow efficiencies and improve the quality of their videos.
 By embracing advancements like dynamic brand insertion and content-aware encoding, you can elevate video streaming to boost viewer engagement and monetization.**Virbo Live** has made major strides in AI innovation with a focus on video streaming and is highly recommended.